Hildebrand Law, P.C. mobile logo

 The Court of Appeals noted that the legislature could have put this language in the spousal support statute but did not do so.
 The Court also said that the shorter time frame is consistent with the purpose of spousal support in Arizona — to encourage a transition to independence.
 The Court of Appeals ruled against Julie.
 It affirmed the divorce court’s dismissal of her petition because it was barred by the three-year statute of limitations.

 If you need information about the statute of limitations for alimony in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona alimony attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona alimony attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.